michaelhayman/dogood-ios/README.md

 - `GoodTableView`
 - `NoResultsCell`

+Models are also tested.

 Test coverage for the rest of the app is a work-in-progress.
-Models have been tested first, to be followed shortly by view controllers.

 Feel free to submit a pull request with tests for existing code.

 Press `⌘+u` to run the test suite after the app has been set up in Xcode.

 Test methodology
 ---

-The following packages are used:
+The following packages are used for testing:

 - XCTest is the testing framework provided by Xcode 5+;
 - OCMock is a stub and mocking library;